ianbenjohn/Day-Planner-HW5-/README.md

 7. Please send me a job offer because I just showed so much skill

 #### ShoutOuts
 In all seriousness.
 Shoutout massively YouTube, Stack OverFlow, Iyrna my teacher and sometimes Forrest/Tim my TA's.
 Not too much thanks to them honestly.
 JK.
-A lot of thanks.
+A lot of thanks!
 Also, I had a different repo this was in but I really didnt like how I did it.
-I fixed it up and was able to implement a lot of ES6 into the syntax since we are firther along in the course.
+I fixed it up and was able to implement a lot of ES6 into the syntax since we are further along in the course.
 It really helped me out on this!

 ## Cheers